Telekom Logo

 Deutsche Telekom Logo

 In 2022, the international consulting company MetaDesign created a new logo for Telekom.
-But there is nothing revolutionary about it because the most noticeable change was the disappearance of extra squares on the right side.
-Now “T” is completed with only two paired quadrilaterals.
-The shape of the letter remained the same, although the designers slightly corrected its geometry.
-They expanded the vertical and horizontal parts and flattened the edges of the “T” to be rectangular.
+But there is nothing revolutionary about it, as the most noticeable change was the disappearance of the extra squares on the right side.
+Now, “T” is complete with only two pairs of quadrilaterals.
+The letter’s shape remained the same, though the designers slightly adjusted its geometry.
+They expanded the vertical and horizontal parts and flattened the “T’s” edges into a rectangle.
 This made it possible to achieve symmetry.
-The emblem traditionally has a pink shade of fuchsia.
+The emblem is traditionally fuchsia.

 Font and Colors